 45. Skip The Air Conditioner

-When looking for ways to save money, consider not running the air conditioner.
+Consider not running the air conditioner when looking for ways to save money.
 Keep cool in the summer by using fans, dressing appropriately, or finding a cool spot to hang out at the hottest part of the day.
 Make sure your home is insulated properly for both cold and hot weather.

 46. Stop Buying Water

 Stop buying bottled water and go with a reusable water bottle.

 Extreme Tip: reuse a jar with a lid for water.

 47. Heating Alternatives

 Find alternate sources of heat, instead of using electricity or fuel oil to heat your home.
 Consider looking for a wood stove and free wood to do the same job.
 Chop, split, and stack your wood all summer to save money on heat all winter.

 Make your candles for light.
 Use lanterns and candles for light instead of turning on every bulb in the house.
 Reminder, candles aren’t just to make your house smell good!
 One of the best frugal tips from the great depression.